aguayoau/get_token/README.md

 To improve security in the use of AWS CLI.
 Is good idea to always use temporary credential obtained trough the use of MFA.
 In this way a lost of long term credentials will give more time to containe the damage.

-This project is based in the blog https://www.jeffgeerling.com/blog/2018/getting-aws-sts-session-tokens-mfa-aws-cli-and-kubectl-eks-automatically

 ## High level procedure

 We will create an IAM user with no policy attached and a 2 factor authenticathion enable.
 Then this user will be assigned to a group with two policies.
 One that enforces the MFA and a another that asign the user to an IAM role with all the desired privilegues.

 I have included in this project a cloud formation template called mfa-template.json that creates one user, one role, and one group.
-The only remaining thing is to register a MFA device and create an acceess key
+The only remaining thing is to register a MFA device and create an acceess key and follow steps 4 to 7.

 ## Detailed instructions.